Poetry Out Loud (POL)

 Three winners from each region will go on to the State Finals.

-Dates of regionals are Saturdays in February, 2017.
-For full information (uploaded in November, 2016), click on the "Maryland Competitions" link in the sidebar.
+Dates of regionals are Saturdays in January and February.
+For full information (uploaded in November), click on the "Maryland Competitions" link in the right hand sidebar above.

 Since 2005, nearly 4.7 million students have competed in Poetry Out Loud nationwide.
 That's almost 4.7 million students who have learned at least one poem by heart!

 In Maryland, approximately 129,000 students have participated in the program, learning the power of poetry firsthand.